xiaooubai/COMP-598-Final-Project/data/random_selection/README.md

 7. vote: Any mention to vote counts, candidate certification or allusion to support for one candidate or another and that is not tied to the legal problems (see lawsuit).

 8.

+Coding rule: Whenever two topics seem to apply to a given post, assign the most general possible topic.